-Moreover, telephone handsets working on SaaS are an App that is designed to work in a physical handset instead of a desktop or mobile.
-SaaS solutions often use SIP as a technology and are usually deployed on a network shared with data.
+Moreover, telephone handsets working on SaaS are an App set up to work in a physical handset instead of a desktop or mobile.
+SaaS solutions also often use SIP as technology.
+You would usually deploy on a network that you share with data.

 UC solutions (Unified Communications, voice/e-mail/instant messaging / chat), by their nature of being multimedia, are SaaS usually using SIP.